 More than one equipment shall not be included in one invoice.
 Supplies relating to more than one purchase order shall not be included in one invoice;

-The supplier shall deliver user manual, SOPs for operation & maintenance & instrument Log cards with equipments.
+The supplier shall deliver user manual, SOPs for operation & maintenance & instrument Log cards with equipment.

 PENALTY CLAUSE